Bronya-Rand/CS1310-Backup/README.md

-# CS1310-Backup
+# CS1310-Backup (now CS**X**-Backup)
-C Programming Code from Fall 2020's CS1310
+C Programming Code from all programming classes in StMU.

-This Repository Contains Code from Programming I that can be used in later projects in programming class or coding practice.
+This repository contains code from different programming classes that can be used in later projects or practice.
 Not very descriptive Readme but I'll come up with something I think.